 This is the best place to find all kinds of fresh fruit and vegetables, baked goods, crafts, gifts – everything you need to stock up for Savai’i and beyond.
 Grab some niu coconuts and enjoy the market experience!

 The experience of exploring Savai’i is like heading back in time in the Pacific.
 There aren’t the seven-days-a-week shops and fast food options of Apia.
-There are natural attractions and locals going about their lives on this tropical island paradise as they have done for generations.

 If it works with your itinerary definitely squeeze in Savai’i.
 It will be a highlight in your travel to Samoa!

 I was lucky enough to stay with friends in the village of Sagone on Savai’i and feel blessed to have had such a unique and homely experience.
-If you get the chance to visit Savai’i on your travel to Samoa then grab that opportunity too.

-This was also the time I became officially the islands biggest temporary-staying fan of Koko Samoa.
+This was also the time I became officially the islands biggest temporary-staying fan of Koko Samoa!

 Koko Samoa is served as a hot cocoa made from cocao beans, which come from the tree called cacao.
 Basically, its chocolate in its purest form!